wdi-sg/gitbook-2019/05-express/express-mvc/readme.md

 - the method has to take the student name as a parameter to put in the WHERE clause
 - console.log the result in the model

-Don't forget to make a key for the method at the bottom of the file.
+*Note:* don't forget to make a key for the method at the bottom of the file.

 ##### call model from controller